 Psychologist and ethologist.
 I have loved marine fauna since I was a kid.
 I grew up learning to enjoy the sea by snorkelling in the Costa Brava, by watching Thalassa and admiring Jacques Cousteau.
 I confirmed my passion volunteering in rehabilitation centres of marine fauna and taking part in diving courses and other activities that kept me in contact with the conservation and rescue of marine species.
 I currently am participating in research on animal behaviour.
 I also expect to apply all my knowledge in helping Cetàcea on researching the behaviour of marine mammals.

 Since I was a child, I pointed out ways and knew that my life would be dedicated to animals.
 Activist since I can remember my dream was to be a marine biologist specializing in cetaceans; But life complicated things to me and I chose to study another branch not related to the animals.
 Over the years I felt a void in my life and decided to combine my work with studies of large marine vertebrates and primates.
-I graduated as a veterinary assistant and I am currently studying a master’s degree in primatology.
+I graduated as a veterinary assistant, environment educator and forest and marine interpreter.
+Currently I am studying a master’s degree in primatology.

 Who knows me, knows too that my world is the ocean and the dense jungles, I’m always hanging on the branches or at the same time mounted on any boat.
 There I find peace, strength and illusion to protect the inhabitants of my beloved Earth.
 The Associació Cetàcea has given to me the opportunity to collaborate with them as a volunteer, it is amazing to be able to work with this team of people so good professionals and at the same time so great people.